marcinkds/databot/README.rst

 - **Simple**

-Databot is easy to use and maintain, and does *not need configuration files* and know about asyncio and how to paralle .
+Databot is easy to use and maintain, and does *not need configuration files* and knowledge of asyncio nor how to write code for parallel processing.

 Here's one of the simple applications you can make.